-Policing for a Safe, Protected and Resilient Scotland Joint Strategy for Policing (2023) SPA Corporate Strategy (2023-26) Strategio : outcome: Strategic objec tive: Po Police Scotland is sustainable, adaptable and prepared for future challenges Resourcing requirements are based on evidence, need and best value Strategic objectives Use innovative approaches to accelerate our capacity and capability for effective service delivery Commit to making a positive impact through outstanding environmental sustainability Support operational policing through the appropriate digital tools and delivery of best value Maintaining a focus on equality and human right considerations across the Authority's work nd forensic is based on robust value ind human rights Procurem ent Stra ategy 2021 I - 2024 pra e Police Scotland will deliver a Procurement service that promotes transparency, best practice and continuous development whilst delivering in a sustainable, accountable and equitable way to the benefit of our suppliers, customers, stakeholders and the public purse. nt Strate tives Ensure compliance with procurement legislation with open, transparent and robust governance Make procurement spend accessible to small and medium sized businesses and the third sector Support equality and diversity goals and principles Procurement Strategy objectives Enable innovation and best practice solutions Pro Ensure fair working practices are adopted by suppliers Contribute to national climate targets and Police Scotland's Environmental Strategy A leading public sector procurement service Our people Supplier support Collaboration Monitoring, reviewing and reporting Enablers Carry out sourcing and tendering activities that support strategic procurement projects and activity Focus on leadership, professional development and wellbeing to support our people Encourage fair and transparent contracting opportunities, provide a range of information and support resources to prospective supplier Promote and develop our relationships to explore collaborative opportunities and share best practise Enable strategic focus on procurement activities and adherence to statutory requirements
+Police Scotland 2030 Vision SPA Corporate Strategy (2023/26) Strategic outcome: Our 2030 vision is safer communities, less crime, supported victims and a thriving workforce Strategic objective: Resourcing requirements are based on evidence, need and best value Strategic objectives barriers in daily w productivity, so we frontline policing a Become a more d using data insight our decision-maki keep our commur Deliver the best p and evidence ethni ing to prevent harm nities safe ossible service for the of Scotland through tion, cally in and he public Support and maintain adaptable, effective and efficient Police and Forensic services Ensure service transformation is based on robust evidence that demonstrates best value Maintaining a focus on equality and human rights considerations across the Authority's work pr Procurement Strategy 2025 - 2028 Police Scotland will deliver a Procurement service that promotes transparency, best practice and continuous development whilst delivering in a sustainable, accountable and equitable way to the benefit of our suppliers, customers, stakeholders and the public purse. tives Deliver savings and throughout the contr es Securing and deliver community benefits Procurement Strategy objectives Ensure compliance with procurement legislation through equitable, transparent, and robust processes and governance.
+Support Policing Together equality and diversity goals and principles. ement Str Make procurement spend accessible to small and medium sized businesses and the third sector Enable innovation and best practice solutions Procui Support Fair Work practices across our processes Contribute to national climate targets and Police Scotland's Environmental Strategy Enablers A leading public sector procurement service Our people Supplier support Collaboration Monitoring, reviewing and reporting Carry out sourcing and tendering activities that support strategic procurement projects and activity Focus on leadership, professional development and wellbeing to support our people Encourage fair and transparent contracting opportunities, provide a range of information and support resources to prospective supplier Promote and develop our relationships to explore collaborative opportunities and share best practise Enable strategic focus on procurement activities and adherence to statutory requirements